ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 It would be useful if the user data in the Datatracker could list (at a minimum) the GitHub account of the user so that their contributions could be tracked more easily.

+Some working groups choose to have more than one draft in a repository, particularly for drafts that are tightly linked with significant cross-references.
+In such a case, the README for the repository needs to say that clearly so that a participant understands that changes might be made to multiple drafts at once.

 ## Backing Up and Archiving GitHub Content

 IETF working group mailing lists are automatically backed up by the IETF Secretariat, and